unkcpz/sssp-verify-scripts/README.md

 This repository store the pseudopotential files as input for SSSP verification and the scripts to run the verification.

+## Computer to run

+To make things easy and clean, to avoid caching issue that bands workchain of standard that may use precheck calcjob which may be cleaned and fail.
+I'll try to sure the precheck and standard are run on different machine/account.
+The principles are

+- precheck verification first go to imxgesrv1
+- if precheck on eiger (mr0 if not mentioned), then standard should use another account. mr0/mr32 or mr32/mr0

 ## Pseudopotential libraries

 ### Lanthanides